-NEC cannot be used on certain services, for example premium fare night buses and City Sightseeing Buses.
+NEC can't be used on certain services, for example premium fare night buses and City Sightseeing Buses.

 Who is responsible for the Concessionary Travel Scheme?

-Transport Scotland is responsible for running the national concessionary travel scheme.
+Transport Scotland runs the national concessionary travel scheme.

-National entitlement cards for North Ayrshire residents are provided by Strathclyde Partnership for Transport.
+National entitlement cards for North Ayrshire residents are provided by Strathclyde Partnership for Transport (SPT).